pingcap/tidb-operator/en/backup-restore-overview.md

 kubectl delete backupschedule ${name} -n ${namespace}
 ```

-If you use TiDB Operator v1.1.2 or an earlier version, or if you use TiDB Operator v1.1.3 or a later version and set the value of `spec.cleanPolicy` to `Delete`, TiDB Operator deletes the backup data when it deletes the CR.
+If you use TiDB Operator v1.1.2 or an earlier version, or if you use TiDB Operator v1.1.3 or a later version and set the value of `spec.cleanPolicy` to `Delete`, TiDB Operator cleans the backup data when it deletes the CR.

 In such cases, if you need to delete the namespace, it is recommended that you first delete all the `Backup`/`BackupSchedule` CRs and then delete the namespace.